factoriolab/factorio-lab-tools/README.md

-# Factorio Lab Tools
+# FactorioLab Tools

-This repository contains a tool used for generating JSON data and icons for the Factorio Lab calculator.
+This repository contains a tool used for generating JSON data and icons for the FactorioLab calculator.
 It is forked from [this repository](https://bitbucket.org/hhrhhr/factorio-lab-tools) by Dmitry Zaitsev (@hhrhhr).

 ## Prepare